tomklino/workspace-notes/README.md

 Build the application for local use:

 1. Bump the version in the `package.json` file
-2. From the repository root direcotyr, run:
+2. From the repository root directory, run:

     ```bash
     version=$(jq -r '.version' package.json)